 The information has been previously submitted to the APVMA by the applicant and is currently subject to a limitation period (data protection).
 This option exists as it may be necessary for certain information to be resubmitted with a subsequent application where it contains information relevant to that application.If Previous Submission, Protected is selected an additional field ‘Reference APVMA Data No’ will be visible.
 Enter the APVMA data number given by the APVMA to the information at the time it was first submitted into this field.
 The APVMA data number will be apparent from the APVMA data list that would have been received for the application with which the information was first submitted.

-It is important to be aware that it is the applicant’s responsibility for ensuring the information in the information list is accurate.
+It is important to be aware that it is the applicant’s responsibility for ensuring the information in the information list is accurate and does not contain confidential commercial information (CCI).
 It is an offence under the Agvet Code to provide false or misleading information to the APVMA.

 7. Using the information list tool in the online application form